SystemSpace/Compendium/compendium.rst

 How do you feel about tricking someone into registering?
   I mean I can understand why people would do it.
 I find it immoral but it's up to you really.

+Have you ever considered purging us all?
+  I wouldn't do anything to migrants, but every now and then I fantasize about destroying Life.

 The Key
 -------